the Chromium logo

 Storage

 A crucial requirement of USS is that the model must add support for keeping sync’s metadata in the same storage as its normal data.
-The metadata consists of one EntityMetadata proto for each data entity, and one ModelTypeState proto containing metadata pertaining to the state of the entire type (the progress marker, for example).
+The metadata consists of one EntityMetadata proto for each data entity, and one DataTypeState proto containing metadata pertaining to the state of the entire type (the progress marker, for example).
 This typically requires two extra tables in a database to do (one for each type of proto).

 Since the processor doesn’t know anything about the store, the bridge provides it with an implementation of the MetadataChangeList interface.
 The change processor writes metadata through this interface when changes occur, and the bridge simply has to ensure it gets passed along to the store and written along with the data changes.

-Implementing ModelTypeSyncBridge
+Implementing DataTypeSyncBridge

 Threading

 The bridge should live on the "model thread", i.e. the thread on which the local model itself lives.
 This can either be a background/database thread (typically for types which have a pre-existing persistence layer, e.g. TypedURLSyncBridge or PasswordSyncBridge), or it can be the UI thread (e.g. SendTabToSelfBridge or ReadingListStore).
 Either way, the bridge must be able to synchronously handle updates from Sync.
-If the bridge lives on the UI thread, then the actual persistence (e.g. to ModelTypeStore) will be asynchronous.
+If the bridge lives on the UI thread, then the actual persistence (e.g. to DataTypeStore) will be asynchronous.

 Initialization